aparkening/tea_shopper/PROCESS.md

 1. Type 'exit' any time to leave program

+2. Pagination of long lists

-2. Allow user to type first word of tea
+3. Allow user to type first word of tea

-3. Modify project and submit rubygems.org
+4. Modify project and submit rubygems.org

-4. Method to get from detail page back to specific list came from (Type, Country, Flavor)
+5. Method to get from detail page back to specific list came from (Type, Country, Flavor)

-5. Write rspec tests
+6. Write rspec tests